RoshnaVakkeel/be-inspired-drf-api/README.md

-# BE INSPIRED - DRF API
+# BE INSPIRED - DR API

 ## Table of Contents